rombachuk/cloudant-performancedashboards/documentation/UserGuide.md

 Dependent on the metricsdbagent collector .
 Dependent on the volume collector (usually per day)
 metricsdb collects all data and does not support exclusions - so effectively all clients volumes.

+Dependent on the `smoosh_stats`, `ioq_stats`, `db_stats`,`smoosh_stats` tables

+##	Volume Overview by Cluster

+[volumebycluster]: volumeoverviewbycluster.png

+![volumebycluster]

+#### Options

+This dashboard provides a mix of per-minute proxy-sourced, dbnode charts and per-day volume charts just for the whole cluster.

+The only selection option is the cluster

+#### Use Cases

+This is intended as a capture of all the key metrics at cluster level, which provide a health and growth picture.

+Daily trends at the cluster level should be readily apparent.

+Changes from 'normal' should be readily apparent.

+#### Dependencies

+Dependent on the proxydata and clientdata collectors Dependent on the metricsdbagent collector .
+Dependent on the volume collector (usually per day)
+metricsdb collects all data and does not support exclusions - so effectively all clients volumes.

+Dependent on the `verb_stats`,`client_verb_stats`,`ioq_stats`, `db_stats` and `view_stats` tables

+##	Volume Overview by Database

+[volumebydatabase]: volumeoverviewbydatabase.png

+![volumebydatabase]

+#### Options

+This dashboard provides a ranked topn distribution of cluster database volumes for a number of criteria using the volume data collector.
+Items ranked lower than n are lumped into an others item.

+n can be 10,20,50,100 (or can be easily any others using grafana)

+The min database and view size can be used asa a threshold to ignore small sizes.
+Ranking includes this filter.

+The data is derived from the latest data available and this timepoint is displayed on the chart in YYYYMMDDHH24MISS format.

+#### Use Cases

+This is intended as a means to identify the key databases which are occupying resources on the cluster.

+Also invaluable in identifying the effectiveness of compaction.

+The dashboard `Volume Overview By Cluster` captures the time-dynamics of volume growth at the db level.

+#### Dependencies

+Dependent on the volume collector (usually per day)

+Dependent on the `db_stats` and `view_stats` tables

+##	Volume Overview by View

+[volumebyview]: volumeoverviewbyview.png

+![volumebyview]

+#### Options

+This dashboard provides a ranked topn distribution of cluster mrview volumes for a number of criteria using the volume data collector.
+Items ranked lower than n are lumped into an others item.

+n can be 10,20,50,100 (or can be easily any others using grafana)

+The min view size can be used asa a threshold to ignore small sizes.
+Ranking includes this filter.

+The data is derived from the latest data available and this timepoint is displayed on the chart in YYYYMMDDHH24MISS format.

+#### Use Cases

+This is intended as a means to identify the key views which are occupying resources on the cluster, and provides ranking of views independent of owning databases.

+Also invaluable in identifying the effectiveness of compaction.

+#### Dependencies

+Dependent on the volume collector (usually per day)

+Dependent on the `view_stats` tables

+##	Volume Status by Project Phase

+[volumebyprojectphase]: volumestatusbyprojectphase.png

+![volumebyprojectphase]

+#### Options

+This dashboard provides a ranked distribution of databases of a given context of cluster,project,phase where:

+* project is usually a client application using the cluster
+* phase is a milestone marker such as 'dev'.

+n can be 10,20,50,100 (or can be easily any others using grafana)

+Options can be :

+* cluster,project,phase and all databases owned
+* cluster,project,phase and selected databases owned
+* the view details apply to the databases selected

+The min data and min view size can be used asa a threshold to ignore small sizes.
+Ranking includes this filter.

+The data is derived from the latest data available and this timepoint is displayed on the chart in YYYYMMDDHH24MISS format.

+#### Use Cases

+The dashboard is designed for detailed exploration of the volume collector data.
+Drilldown to view details for one or more databases owned by the project-phase is possible.

+Also invaluable in identifying the effectiveness of compaction, and provides shard counts, slack and ratio calculations

+#### Dependencies

+Dependent on the volume collector (usually per day)

+Dependent on the `db_project_phase_stats` and`view_project_phase_stats` views, which sits above db_stats and view_stats, and provides pre-calculated project & phase extraction logic from dbnames.
+The default view definitions are contained in the script `volumestatus_views_create.sql` provided in the release.
+It assumes dbs are named with the `projname_phasename_dbname` convention.
+Other naming strategies or lookup table joins can be used, but the view must be changed.